-The European Landscape Award - Slovenian participation
+The European Landscape Award - Slovenien participation

 The Landscape Award of the Council of Europe is intended to raise civil society's awareness of the value of landscapes, of their role and of changes to them.
 Its objective is to reward exemplary practical initiatives aimed at successful landscape quality objectives on the territories of the Parties to the Convention.
-The Landscape Award is conferred every two years, the first time in 2009.
-It is a very effective instrument of raising awareness, international exchange of knowledge and best practice.
+The Landsape Award is conferred every two years, the first time in 2009.
+It is a very effective instrument of raising awereness, international exchange of knowledge and best practise.
 Slovenia was til today participated on landscape Award Competition at European level with the next projects, which was selected at national level:

-- 1. Regional distribution of landscape types in Slovenia -1 st Session 2008-2009 - 2.We are Making our Landscape 2 nd Session 2010-2011 - 3.Landscape and water-management restoration of Škocjanski zatok Nature Reserve 3 rd Session 2012-2013 the National Office for Physical Planning of the Ministry for the Environment and Physical Planning.
+- 1. Regional distribution of landscape types in Slovenia -1 st Session 2008-2009 - 2.
+We are Making our Landscape 2 nd Session 2010-2011 - Landscape and water-management restoration of Škocjanski zatok Nature Reserve - 3 rd Session 2012-2013

+Presentation of the project - Regional Distribution of Landscape Types in Slovenia The study Regional Distribution of Landscape Types in Slovenia was made upon the order of the National Office for Physical Planning of the Ministry for the Environment and Physical Planning.
 One of the main tasks of the project The Regional Distribution of Landscape Types was the creation of an extensive inventory of landscapes throughout the entire territory of Slovenia.
 The aims of the project were as follows: